LeonardoCardoso/Link-Preview/README.md

         $password = "";
         $database = "linkpreview";

-Make sure your columns are the same as those ones in [linkpreview.sql](https://github.com/LeonardoCardoso/Link-Preview/blob/master/linkpreview.sql).
+Make sure your columns are the same as those ones in [linkpreview.sql](https://github.com/LeonardoCardoso/Link-Preview/blob/master/linkpreview.sql) or customize them.

 ## Result Format